postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 * **API Definition** - The entire definition of the API, combining all files within it.
 * **Files** - One or more files that specify the API definition.
 * **Root file** - The top-level file that hosts the operations defined by the API.
-This file contains references to other files in the API definition.
-There can be a single root file.
-When you [create a new API definition](/docs/designing-and-developing-your-api/creating-an-api/), the first file created is the root file.
-When [importing an API](/docs/designing-and-developing-your-api/importing-an-api/), Postman will determine the root file based on the references across the imported files.
+See below for more information on root files.
 * **Folders** - You can create folders within an API definition to organize files.
 (You can also add folders within folders.)

 > Multi-file API definitions don't support the schema sync integration.
 Instead, use [API version control](/docs/designing-and-developing-your-api/versioning-an-api/versioning-an-api-overview/) to sync with a repository.